naniitsnina/naniitsnina/README.md

-<h1 align="center"> Hi there 👋, my name is Nirel but you can call me Nina - aka <a href="https://nirelchua.netlify.app/" style="color:E4C1F9">naniitsnina</a> </h1>
+<h1 align="center"> Hi there 👋, my name is Nirel but you can call me Nina - aka <a href="https://nirelchua.netlify.app/?style=color:E4C1F9" >naniitsnina</a> </h1>
-<h4 align="center"> I am a Software Developer that specializes in making web application.
+<h4 align="center"> I am a Software Developer that specialize in making web applications.
 I like to combine art and technology in my work.
 I want to use technology and art to connect everyone around the world and bring joy in many more ways than one.
 In the future I want to work on video game development and AI.</h4>

 <h2 align="center"> About Me </h2>